davewr/SmartPhone/CodeBook.md

 SubjectActivityAverages is missing only the SeqID field as it is eliminated when the means or averages are calculated for the grouping of subject and activity.

+All sensor readings are numeric values.

+The angular velocity vectors measured by the gyroscope unitts are radians/second.

+Accelerometer variables are measured in "gravities".

+SubjectID and SeqID are integers, activity is a factor with six levels -- derived from the original activities description file.
+(LAYING, SITTING, WALKING etc.)

 Final_Grouped Table fields (two per line separated by a space):

  [1] "SubjectID"                           "activity"